cshawaus/vue-3-ts-demo/README.md

 # Vue 3 with TypeScript
-A demo project outling how to use Vue 3 with TypeScript to build powerful apps.
+A demo project outlining how to use Vue 3 with TypeScript to build powerful apps.

 ## What is used?
 - Vue 3